exercism/v3/languages/go/exercises/concept/nil/.docs/introduction.md

 In Go, uninitialized variables and their elements are given default values.

-These default values are called the `zero values` for their type:
+These default values are called the zero values for their respective types:

 | Type       | Zero Value |
 | ---------- | ---------- |